jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/common/vpn.md

 is responsible for establishing a Site-to-Site VPN Connection between our Network
-(see the [VPC component of Common](/development/common/vpc)) and the Network of some of Fluid Attack's customers in order to be able to hack hosts
+(see the [VPC component of Common](/development/common/vpc)) and the Network of some of Fluid Attacks' customers in order to be able to hack hosts
 (web apps, servers, infrastructure, etc) that is running inside of their Network,